adolfgatonegro/dwm/README.md

 ## Patches

 + **alpha** adds transparency to the status bar.
++ **actualfullscreen** actually fullscreens a window, instead of just hiding the statusbar and applying the monocle layout.
 + **attachbelow** adds new clients below the active client.
 + **bar_height** allows the bar height to be declared explicitly.
 + **center_transient_windows** aligns transient windows to the centre of the screen.